nehakale1403/pdsnd_github/README.md

 Bikeshare with python

 ### Description
-The project uses Pandas and NumPy to calculate and analyze data of bikeshare in New York city, Chicago and Washington.
+The project uses Pandas and NumPy to calculate and analyze the data of bikeshare in New York City, Chicago and Washington.

 ### Files used
+Following files:
 bikeshare.py
+chicago.csv
 new_york_city.csv
-chicago.csv
 washington.csv

 ### Credits